Psychology (PSYC)

 PSYC 435.
 Childhood Behavior Disorders.
 1 Unit.

 In the first part of the course, the nature of normal and abnormal development, models of developmental psychopathology, assessment techniques, diagnostic systems used for children, and psychotherapy with children are discussed.
 The second part of the course focuses on specific childhood behavior disorders such as anxiety disorders, mood disorders, conduct disorders, attention deficit disorders, language and learning disabilities, intellectual disability, autism, childhood schizophrenia, and other disorders.
 Prerequisites: PSYC 231 and junior or senior standing.
-Offered once per year.
+Offered at least once every two years.

 PSYC 444.
 Psychometrics.
 1 Unit.